-Fuel customers expect more now than they ever have before and there behavior is constantly evolving.
+Fuel customers expect more now than they ever have before and their behavior is constantly evolving.

-So what does this this evolution of e-commerce look like?
+So what does this evolution of e-commerce look like?

 Let’s take a brief look at the new behavior of these consumers that are driving this evolution.